-- 1. All Gainesville children will have access to quality education.
-No schools will be overcrowded, and all schools will have adequate resources for students. - 2.
-Public schools in Gainesville will be a resource for both students and the surrounding community.
+- All Gainesville children will have access

+to quality education.
+No schools will be

+overcrowded, and all schools will have

+adequate resources for students.

+- Public schools in Gainesville will be a resource for both students and the surrounding community.

+- Work with the School Board to direct

+resources to schools that are

+currently underfunded.

 - Amend the City's zoning to allow the

 establishment of community facilities

 on school sites (e.g. daycare centers).

-- Increase representation from neighbors regarding issues related to public school planning (emergency management, safety, and recreational and sports programs).
+- Incorporate input from neighbors

+regarding public school planning

+(emergency management, safety, and recreational and sports programs).
-- Ensure that schools enable students to participate in recreational and sports programs at no cost.